Sulaiman Al-Alwan: Fatwa

-In 2000, he issued a Fatwa endorsing the use of suicide bombings against Israel not random bombings but for a purpose to help them free their land from the occupation, and in 2001 he supported the destruction of the Buddhas of Bamiyan by the Taliban.
+In 2000, he issued a Fatwa endorsing the use of suicide bombings against Israel, and in 2001 he supported the destruction of the Buddhas of Bamiyan by the Taliban.

 Al-Alwan's mosque in Al-Qassim Province was criticised by moderate Islamic scholars as a "terrorist factory".
 Among his students was Abdulaziz al-Omari, one of the plane hijackers in the September 11 attacks.
-After the September 11 attacks, al-Alwan issued two fatwas (21 September 2001 and 19 October 2001), in which he declared that any Muslim who supported the Americans in Afghanistan was an disbeliever, and called on all Muslims to support the Afghans and Taliban by any means, including jihad.
+After the September 11 attacks, al-Alwan issued two fatwas (21 September 2001 and 19 October 2001), in which he declared that any Muslim who supported the Americans in Afghanistan was a disbeliever, and called on all Muslims to support the Afghans and Taliban by any means, including jihad.
 In January 2002, Alwan and two other radical Saudi clerics, Hamoud al-Aqla al-Shuebi and Ali al-Khudair, wrote a letter to Taliban leader Mullah Omar praising him and referred to him as the Commander of the faithful.